Offside (American football)

 Offside is a minor foul in gridiron football caused when a player crosses the line of scrimmage ahead of the snap of the ball.
 The penalty associated with the infraction is the advancing of the ball five yards and a replay of the down.

 History

 Definition

 In gridiron football, offside is a foul in which a player is on the wrong side of the line of scrimmage when the ball is snapped.
 The foul occurs simultaneously with the snap.

 Offside is committed by the defense when a defensive player crosses the line of scrimmage before the ball is snapped.
 In the case of an offside foul, play is not stopped, and the foul is announced at the conclusion of the play, giving the offense a free play because the non-offending team can choose whether to accept the result of the play or accept the five yards gained by the penalty.

 Although an offside foul is usually committed by the defense, if an offensive player lines up in the neutral zone, an offside foul will be called against the offense.
+An offside foul will also be called if the ball snapper advances past the neutral zone before snapping the ball.

+In high school games played under the NFHS ruleset, the term "offside" is not used; rather the foul is referred to as encroachment and causes the ball to remain dead.
+However, the penalty remains five yards, the same as other rule codes.